Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Results

 This section displays several experiments on the one- and two-dimensional KS-eq. for different values of $\nu$, i.e. different levels of chaos in the physical problem.
 Further, the time step $\Delta t$ is varied, which denotes the time difference between consecutive data samples used as input to the flow map model.
 Hence, for smaller $\nu$ and for larger $\Delta t$ the learning task becomes more demanding, as more chaotic dynamics are to be predicted over longer time instants into the future.
 The role of small perturbations and inaccuracies is increased according to the exponential divergence driven by positive Lyapunov spectra.
 Table~\ref{tab:overview} displays validation scores for five KS-eq. cases of increasing complexity.
 For each case, models are trained on five different loss functions, and the validation set scores are evaluated in terms of the SSP and MSE metric.
 Cross-validation is performed against 50 realizations (10 for the 2D cases) of each experiment.

 The one-dimensional KS-eq. case using $\nu=1.0$, $\Delta t=0.1$\,s represents the seemingly simplest prediction task.
 Here, models trained on Huber loss outperform models trained on any other loss function after the same amount of training epochs.
 Huber loss reduces both validation metrics the most, and also across all 50 different models trained on different splits of the data set.
 The SSP loss achieves weaker results, while the MSE loss achieves only slightly weaker results than the Huber loss.
 Moreover, the range of validation scores in the cross validation study is minimal for the Huber loss models.
 With increasing prediction task complexity ($\nu=0.25$, $\Delta t = \{0.1, 1.0\}\,\mathrm{s}$), we observe an expected degradation in overall prediction quality for all models.
 However, both experiments show a similar result: models trained on the SSP loss achieve the best validation scores, even in terms of MSE.
 That is, if a model is trained using SSP loss, it outperforms a model trained on MSE, even if the validation score is measured in terms of MSE.
 Moreover, the standard deviation of validation scores across all 50 models trained on SSP loss is the smallest for both experiments and both validation metrics across all loss functions.
 For the two-dimensional KS-eq. cases, a diverse observation is made: using a time increment of $\Delta t = 0.1$\,s, no performance degradation is visible, and even an increase in prediction accuracy can be read from the SSP metric when compared to the one-dimensional case studies.
-However, as the time increment is increased, the prediction task is rendered much more demanding.
+However, as the time increment is increased, the prediction task is rendered much more demanding as with larger time steps, the effect of nonlinearities will become more prominent such that the next system state cannot be estimated by linear extrapolation from the current system state.
 As a result, considerable performance degradation is observed for $\Delta t=1.0\,\mathrm{s}$ throughout all loss functions.
 Still, the SSP loss function manages to minimize the loss in terms of both SSP and MSE metric best.
 The remaining loss functions perform on par with each other, showing only minor deviations of $\Delta_{\mathrm{SSP}}\leq1.3\times10^{-3}$ or $\Delta_{\mathrm{MSE}}\leq4.8\times10^{-2}$ between results.